Gauff beats Miami's Perez-Somarriba in exhibition

-Gauff, 15, had some challenges in a match that lasted an hour and 15 minutes, but she eventually overcame Perez-Somarriba, 21, the current NCAA champion and a senior at the University of Miami.
+Gauff, 15, had some challenges in a match that lasted 1 hour, 15 minutes, but she eventually overcame Perez-Somarriba, 21, the current NCAA champion and a senior at the University of Miami.

 "Coco is such an inspiration for every tennis player," Perez-Somarriba said.
 "She's shown that anyone can do it.
 For someone who is trying to do the same, it was such an experience."